-Gross domestic product (GDP) is widely considered a central aggregate to measure economic performance.
-In developing the framework for the tourism satellite account, the first objective pursued was to provide an aggregate measurement of tourism as a complex economic activity that could be easily compared with the gross value added (GVA) of an economy and the GDP of other productive activities or industries.
-In effect, one of the major concerns in developing the TSA was to provide a credible measurement of the size of tourism, a variable that was in high demand among National Tourism Administrations that needed an objective measurement of their domain of responsibility in order to gain recognition.
+Gross domestic product (GDP) is widely considered a central aggregate to measure the economic performance of a productive activity.
+In developing the framework for the tourism satellite account, the first objective pursued was to provide an aggregate measurement of tourism as a complex economic activity that could be easily compared with the GDP and with the gross value added of other productive activities or industries.
+In effect, one of the major concerns in developing the TSA was to provide a credible measurement of the size of tourism, an aggregate that was in high demand among National Tourism Administrations that needed some kind of objective measurement of their domain of responsibility in order to gain recognition.